Heart Failure MOD Animation

 Innovative Visualization Leads to Understanding

 Much is known about the events of an individual actin-myosin interaction: the cross-bridge cycle.
 Through a literature deep dive, we determined that heart failure can be characterized as a decrease in the number of strongly-bound myosin heads.
-This inspired a strong, didactic visual symbol to portray impaired contractility: myosin heads glow when strongly bound, with fewer glowing heads signaling impaired contractility.
+This inspired a strong, didactic visual symbol to portray impaired contractility.
+We rigged the myosin heads to glow when bound strongly.
+This way, fewer heads glowing signifies impaired contractility.
 To depict this clearly and accurately, we built a detailed sarcomere model, using molecular structure data, at an unprecedented scale and level of realism.
 The result is truly striking.

 Popular & Award Winning